 If you need any more motivation to log in and complete your daily Duolingo lessons, then Duolingo Challenges might just give you the nudge you’re looking for!

-Challenges have been around for almost a year now and have become a firm fixture of the Duolingo experience.
+Challenges have been around for over a year now and have become a firm fixture of the Duolingo experience.

 So in this article, we’ll take a closer look at Duolingo challenges.
 We’ll go over what they are, how you get them, what you get for completing them, as well as some thoughts about they could be improved.